roehampton/module-content/software-development-3/week-09/lab/README.md

 ![Image](animals-fx.png "Animals code behind")

 You will notice that the drop-down box has correctly referenced your classes, but the text shown is the object reference.

+__You should still be able to choose an animal and see the correct sound outputted in the welcome text area.__

 In order to show a nicely formatted string, we will add a helper 'string converter' class.